 This action is for Massachusetts residents only.

-You can send an email and/or call your state representative and state senator using the toggle buttons noted with the icons below.
+You can send an email and/or call your state senator using the toggle buttons noted with the icons below.
 Phone calls have much more impact than emails.
 If you’re able to make a phone call, please do so.